 For the watershed as a whole, the VRWJPO adopts Standards through a public process.
 Standards are based on state law, watershed-specific conditions, and best practices for water management.
 The Standards establish what local governments must do to provide an acceptable level of water management and protection.

-Each jurisdiction must develop a local water management plan (LWMP) consistent with the Watershed Plan and adopt local controls consistent with the Watershed Standards to ensure that consistent water resources protection and management are implemented.
+Each jurisdiction must develop a local water management plan (LWMP) consistent with the Watershed Plan and adopt local controls (e.g. ordinances) consistent with the Watershed Standards to ensure that water resources protection and management strategies are implemented.

 Most of the VRWJPO’s activities are based on cooperation and partnerships.
 Its primary regulatory roles are:

-- Review and approve local water management plans and local controls to ensure that the Standards are established.
+- Review and approve local water management plans and local controls to ensure consistency with the Watershed Plan and Standards.

-- Oversee and track implementation of local water management plans to ensure that the Standards are enforced.
+- Oversee and track implementation of local water management plans to ensure that the Standards are enforced through local controls.

-- Review and comment on permits and land alteration plans prepared by local governments under delegated authority.
-Specific types of projects listed in the Standards must be provided to the VRWJPO for review and comment.
+- Review and comment on permits and land alteration plans prepared by local governments.
+These specific types of projects, as listed in the Standards, must be provided to the VRWJPO for review and comment.

-- Take action if a local government unit is not implementing the Standards.
+- Take action if a local government unit is not implementing its local controls.
 That action can include assuming responsibility for operating a permitting program in that jurisdiction.

 - Work with appropriate regulatory authorities at the local and state levels to respond to reports of incidents, accidents, or violations.

-- Collaborate on training and learning opportunities for local officials, inspectors, and contractors in regard to application of Standards and best management practices.
+- Collaborate on training and learning opportunities for local officials, inspectors, and contractors in regard to application of Standards, local controls, and best management practices.